syncfusion-content/wpf-docs/wpf/ChromLessWindow/TitleBarCustomButtons.md

 #  TitleBarCustomButtons

-Title bar can be customized by adding custom buttons  to the right and left side of the title bar using stack panel.  **RightCustomButtons** and **LeftCustomButtons** property is used for binding buttons to theright and left side of the Title bar respectively.
+Title bar can be customized by adding custom buttons  to the right and left side of the title bar using stack panel.  **RightCustomButtons** and **LeftCustomButtons** property is used for binding buttons to the right and left side of the Title bar respectively.
 The following code snippet is used to set the custom buttons.

 {% tabs %}